Police searching for 2 suspects in connection with deadly Everett shooting

 Officers responding to the area of Partridge Terrace and Chelsea Street around 9 p.m. found a man in his 20s suffering from apparent gunshot wounds, according to the Middlesex District Attorney’s Office.

-The victim, whose name has not been released, was transported to Cambridge Health Alliance Hospital, where he was pronounced dead.
+The victim, who friends and family members have identified as 25-year-old Robert Hinkley III, was transported to Cambridge Health Alliance Hospital, where he was pronounced dead.

+“He loved his family, he loved his daughter, he loved his life,” Hinkley’s cousin said.
+“He loved everything you know?”

 Ronny Oliveira, who lives nearby, said he heard the gunshots.